3gaspo/3gaspo/README.md

-Student at CentraleSupélec (french engineering school) Major in applied mathematics and computer science (in particular machine learning)
+Student at CentraleSupélec (french engineering school)

+Majoring in applied mathematics and computer science (in particular machine learning)